Practices & Guidelines

 Worship is central to the life of Immanuel Presbyterian Church.

-The building remains closed for other church activities.
+The building is closed for in-person church activities.

 Go to the main Immanuel webpage

 for all the current links for virtual worship and other church events.

 Recordings of past services can be found here.